thanghp94/diverse-quiz-back-up/replit.md

 - **Content Organization**: Features a 4-level hierarchical CMS integrated into the `CollectionManager` dialog.
 This system allows for multi-level filtering (Level 1-4) with parent-based conditional filtering.
 Collections serve as the primary content organization method, combining topics and content in a single searchable interface with Topic/Content badges and level indicators.
 Drag-and-drop reordering is implemented for topics, groupcards, and content items across hierarchy levels using `@dnd-kit`.
 - **Quiz System**: Includes enhancements for error handling, fallback difficulty levels, and a `QuizAvailabilityGuide` component, ensuring a smoother user experience during quizzes.
 - **Writing System**: Supports both Academic Essay and Creative Writing flows, with features like outline generation, word count tracking, and separate content-specific storage.
-- **Debate System**: Incorporates a file upload system for debate submissions, storing files securely in object storage and tracking them in the database.
+- **Debate System**: Incorporates a comprehensive debate scheduling system with team registration, file upload system for debate submissions, and activity data storage in activities_jsonb format.
+Team registrations are saved to the activity_sessions table with structured JSON data including team_id, division, and timestamps.
 - **Modular Architecture**: Routes and storage have been refactored into modular components for improved maintainability.
 Components are organized into logical folders with barrel exports for clean imports.
 The AdminPage has been significantly refactored with extracted components: `AdminControls`, `AdminTabs`, `AdminPagination`, and `AddItemDialog` for better organization and reusability.

 ### Feature Specifications